pdmosses/prolog-msos-tool/README.md

-# Prolog MSDF Tools
+# Prolog MSOS Tool

-See <https://pdmosses.github.io/prolog-msdf-tools> to view in GitHub Pages.
+See <https://pdmosses.github.io/prolog-msos-tool> to view in GitHub Pages.

 The code in this repository was developed between 2001 and 2004, at the Department of Computer Science, Aarhus University, Denmark.